 Adding Riders for Additional Benefits

-Riders fall into two categories: Living Riders, which provide benefits while you’re alive, and Death Benefit Riders, which protect your beneficiaries against a decline in the annuity’s value.
+Death Benefit Riders protect your beneficiaries against a decline in the annuity’s value.

-Another example is the Guaranteed Minimum Death Benefit.
-This ensures that if you die before your annuity starts paying out, your beneficiary will receive the greater value between the current value of the annuity or the total premiums paid.
+The Guaranteed Minimum Death Benefit guarantees that if you die before your annuity starts paying out, your beneficiary will receive the greater value between the current value of the annuity or the total premiums paid.

 All riders come with an additional fee that’s charged for the life of the policy.

 The way your annuity is taxed depends on whether it’s a Qualified Annuity, funded with pre-tax dollars or a Non-qualified Annuity, funded with after-tax dollars.

 When funding your annuity with pre-tax dollars, all withdrawals will be taxed at your ordinary income rates.

 When funding your annuity with after-tax dollars, only your earnings will be taxed—you won’t be taxed on the portion of your withdrawal that represents a return of your original principal.

 If you choose to withdraw before age 59½, you may be subject to a 10 percent IRS penalty.